Rattlesnake Swamp Trail/Appalachian Trail Loop from Millbrook Road

 At one point, the trail detours to the left, climbing a little further up the hill to avoid a wet section of the former trail route.
 When the trail goes back down to the level of the swamp, you’ll tunnel under dense rhododendron thickets and then cross a stream, the inlet of Catfish Pond, on rocks.
 Soon, the swamp ends, the vegetation becomes less dense and the trail descends a little.

 The trail now begins a gradual climb up the Kittatinny Ridge, following a woods road with a rocky treadway.
-After a while, the grade steepens as the trail narrows to a footpath.
+After a while, the grade steepens as the trail narrows to a footpath and climbs rock steps.
 The trail then levels off, only to climb again.
 Finally, after another level stretch, you’ll climb once more to reach the crest of the ridge.
 The Rattlesnake Swamp Trail now descends briefly, and it ends at a junction with the A.T. on the eastern face of the Kittatinny Ridge.

 The rock ledges at the junction afford a panoramic east-facing view over the Great Valley.
 To the south, you can see the Upper and Lower Yards Creek Reservoirs, which are pumped-storage facilities used to generate electricity.
 This is a good place to take a break and enjoy the view.